aws-samples/aws-iot-greengrass-boto3/README.md

 ### Step 5: Simulate ingestion of telemetry data from the coffee machines
-1. Clone this repository on an environment which has a network connectivity to a Greengrass device.
+1. Clone this repository on an environment that has a network connectivity to a Greengrass device.
 You can also use the same runtime environment in which AWS IoT Greengrass Core software was deployed in Step 1.

 ```
 git clone https://github.com/aws-samples/aws-iot-greengrass-boto3